Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Method

-\textbf{Plan with KSMT:} Since KSMT acts as a dynamic model within the key state space, we plan the subgoal for the final sub-trajectory based on it.
-As shown in Fig.~\ref{fig:framework}b, given the achieved key states chain, we identify the corresponding branch ($\kappa_2 \rightarrow \kappa_1 \rightarrow \text{children}$) in KSMT through a lookup operation.
-Since they have been validated by memory, the children represent the most likely next key states, from which we randomly sample the final subgoal.
-This process mainly handles cases where trajectories fail to reach a key state as the final subgoal.
-It enhances SHIR and improves the efficacy of exploring KSMT by encouraging agents to access existing key states.
+\textbf{Plan with KSMT:} As KSMT serves as a dynamic model within the key state space, it naturally supports \textit{subgoal planning}.
+As illustrated in Figure~1(b), given the currently achieved key state chain (e.g., $\kappa_2 \rightarrow \kappa_1$), we perform a lookup operation to locate the corresponding branch in KSMT and its children nodes (e.g., $\kappa_m, ...$).
+These children, validated by memory, represent the most probable next key states, from which the final subgoal is randomly sampled.
+If no validated child node exist, a key state is instead sampled uniformly from KSMT to ensure the availability of a subgoal.
+This mechanism addresses failure cases where trajectories do not reach a key state as the final subgoal.
+By doing so, it further enhances the guidance in SHIR and promotes the efficacy of exploring KSMT.